PleiadesBUW/PleiadesUserDocumentation/software/modules.md

 source /cvmfs/sft.cern.ch/lcg/views/LCG_99/x86_64-centos7-gcc8-opt/setup.sh
 ```

-CVMFS is available on all login and worker nodes of Pleiades.
+CVMFS is available on all login and worker nodes of PLEIADES.

 If you are only interested in a single tool, e.g. gcc, you can source the corresponding setup.sh, e.g. in